marqo-ai/py-marqo/src/marqo/README.md

 ### Run the Marqo application locally (outside of docker):

+1. Ensure OpenSearch is running
-1. `cd` into `src/marqo/neuralsearch`
+2. `cd` into `src/marqo/neuralsearch`
-2. Run the following command:
+3. Run the following command:
 ```bash
 # if you are running OpenSearch locally, or add an external URL
 export OPENSEARCH_URL="https://localhost:9200" &&